-There is the opportunity for immersive practice in the key subject areas of Laban movement, myth, movement with touch and sound, and drama.
-This is allied with studies in developmental and analytical psychology, specifically the work of Jung.
+Particularly in the first year, you will experience immersive practice in the subject areas of Laban movement, myth, movement with touch and sound, and drama.
+This is allied with studies in developmental and analytical psychology – specifically combining emergent knowledge of intersubjectivity and the work of Jung.

-All graduates are eligible to apply to the Health and Care Professions Council for membership as an arts therapist (drama).
+Upon receiving the master’s award, you are eligible to apply to the Health and Care Professions Council for membership as an arts therapist (drama).

 Information for international students